 The oldest profession is rigorously recorded in the Bible depicting instances of prostitution by career professionals as well as prostitutes prompted by circumstance.
-Today, with over 40 million sex workers worldwide, it’s not surprising that every country on the planet has laws governing it.
-Whether prostitution should be vigorously opposed or tacitly accepted is a subject of much debate, and it seems no one policy holds the monopoly on success or failure.
+Today, with over 42 million prostitutes worldwide and around two million prostitutes in the US alone, it’s not surprising that every country on the planet has laws governing it.
+Whether prostitution should be vigorously opposed or tacitly accepted is a subject of much debate, and it seems no one policy holds a monopoly on success or failure.

-Legalizing prostitution has failed to check illegal prostitution.
+Legalizing prostitution has failed to check its illegal counterpart

-When the Netherlands legalized prostitution in 1988, one of its main objectives was to curtail human trafficking and criminal prostitution enterprise.
-In spite of their best intentions, illegal brothels still proliferate and prostitutes continue to suffer abuses at the hands of pimps.
-Similarly, Nevada’s illegal prostitution industry is estimated to be about four times as large as its legal enterprise.
-If legalization does not in fact protect prostitutes, then it proves nothing more than a cynical revenue source for government.
+When the Netherlands legalized prostitution in 2000, one of its main objectives was to curtail human trafficking and the criminal prostitution enterprise.
+In spite of its best intentions, illegal brothels still proliferated and prostitutes continued to suffer abuses at the hands of pimps.
+The government is continuing to try to clean up the Red Light District by relocating its sex workers, but they fear this forced change may further put their rights and safety at risk.
+Similarly, Nevada’s illegal prostitution industry is estimated to be about four times as large as its legal gambling enterprise.
+If legalization does not protect prostitutes, then it proves nothing more than a cynical revenue source for government.

-Prostitution reinforces the darkest attitudes of Capitalism, in which people are reduced to commodities.
+It reinforces the darkest attitudes of capitalism, in which people are reduced to commodities

 How does one quantify value for an hour of her time?
 How about for a pound of her flesh?
-Exchanging money for sexual interaction, an interaction which is commonly regarded as both an expression and vehicle of intimacy, reduces this bond-solidifying act to mere transaction.
-And while some buyers voice disillusionment with the services rendered, others draw extreme satisfaction from the leverage one gains from paying for sex, allowing them to “to do things with [prostitutes] that real women would not put up with.”
-Eh em?
-Prostitutes are as real as girlfriends and wives, but the essence of this statement shows just how effective sex-for-pay is at removing all traces of humanity from its practitioners.
+Exchanging money for sexual interaction, an interaction that is commonly regarded as both an expression and vehicle of intimacy reduces this bond-solidifying act to a mere transaction.
+And while some buyers voice disillusionment with the services rendered, others draw extreme satisfaction from the leverage one gains from paying for sex, allowing them to “do things with [prostitutes] that real women would not put up with.”
+But, let’s not forget that prostitutes are as real as girlfriends and wives.
+The essence of this statement, which was taken as part of an international research project researching men who buy sex, shows just how effective sex-for-pay is at removing all traces of humanity from its practitioners.

-One formerly illicit trade gone legal, marijuana, has done wonders for economic and social rejuvenation in Colorado.
-In 2015, the state has grossed nearly $1 billion in pot revenues (approximately 15% of that became the state’s through taxation), most of which have been funneled into the state’s school system.
-Nevada makes similar gains through its gaming industry.
-At the city and county levels, Coloradans have used their share to ramp up public health initiatives and even to address homelessness.
-Imagine how different prostitution would seem if a portion of its proceeds went to providing child-care support for working parents, or to supplement medical research that helps to cure disease, or to help fund drug rehabilitation programs.
+One formerly illicit trade that is now legal in many US states, marijuana, has done wonders for economic and social rejuvenation in these states.
+In 2021, a handful of states grossed tens of not hundreds of million of dollars in pot tax revenues, with California earning more than $1 billion.
+At city and county levels, such states are using their share to ramp up public initiatives, such as funding alcohol and drug treatments, school construction, veterans’ services and more.
+Imagine how different prostitution would seem if a portion of its proceeds went to providing child-care support for working parents, or to supplement medical research that helps cure disease or to help fund drug rehabilitation programs.

 The internet abounds with sex worker testimonials who attest to the satisfaction of a career in sex, and these personalities carefully draw a distinction between themselves and those who are coerced.
-One prostitute marvels at her great financial success, and draws feelings of “empowerment” from her work.
-Stories of satisfied practitioners and customers beg the question: why isn’t prostitution simply viewed as a normal business transaction?
+Some prostitutes marvel at their great financial success and draw feelings of “empowerment” from their work.
+Stories of satisfied practitioners and customers beg the question: Why isn’t prostitution simply viewed as a normal business transaction?
 As the great variation in prostitution laws across the globe reflects, the illicit nature of prostitution is by no means an objective reality.
-And even if the ethical parameters of prostitution are unclear, free societies should, in principle, avoid restricting business transactions which do not harm individuals or society.
+And even if the ethical parameters of prostitution are unclear, free societies should, in principle, avoid restricting business transactions that do not harm individuals or society.

-Bottom Lines: Prostitution is not a hegemonic practice.
-Because it comes in so many mediums, and is practiced by willing and unwilling parties, governments are unlikely to effectively address the ills (or the benefits) that accompany prostitution with one-size-fits-all policies – nor should they try.
-Case by case consideration would do much to reaffirm a basic truth that seems missing from most discussions of prostitution – the fact that prostitutes are people.
+The Bottom Line: Prostitution is not a hegemonic practice.
+Because it comes in so many mediums and is practiced by willing and unwilling parties, governments are unlikely to effectively address the ills (or the benefits) that accompany prostitution with one-size-fits-all policies – nor should they try.
+What do you think?